akajuvonen/akajuvonen.github.io/_drafts/lambda-calc.md

 3
 ```

 Addition has more than one possible definition.
-To keep it simple, let's use `succ` defined above.

-`PLUS := λm.λn.m SUCC n` -> untuitively applying successor function to `n`, doing it `m` times.
+To keep it simple, let's use `succ` defined above to our advantage.
+Since successor function gives us the next number, we could use it by applying it to a number several times to get the results we are looking for.
+In lambda calculus it would be `PLUS := λm.λn.m SUCC n`, which does what we just described.
+For example, `3 + 2` can be obtained by applying `succ` to `3` and doing it `2` times, resulting in `3 + 1 + 1 = 5` (or the other way round).

 ```python
 plus = lambda m: lambda n: m(succ)(n)